Lessons Learned from Microsoft 365 Deployment with ConfigMgr

 So now that we’ve got that figured out, how do we reduce the amount of data going over the wire?

 Applications vs Packages have different pros/cons for content.
 Packages are easier to control and manipulate, with their package id that doesn’t change and being able to run several programs on the same content.
 Whereas with an Application, every deployment type you add has a unique content ID, and it changes every time you update the content.
 So even if you point each Deployment Type to the same content on the Source Share, when you deploy the Application to a machine, it will have to download each application deployment type associated with the application before installing the appropriate deployment type.
 If you create several different deployment types for Office, guess what, you just downloaded 2.5 GB per deployment type.

 How did we decide to go about this?

 - We created a single App of Office 365 for PreCache.
 Using the -PreCache parameter when the install script is called, it takes the downloaded office content and copies it to a local path.

 - Content for the PreCache App is the Full Office Suite Content.

 - Then we create an Install Application for Microsoft Office 365 Suite (Enterprise Monthly, SACE & SACEP), Access, Visio Standard, Visio Pro, Project Standard, Project Pro.

 - Content for the Apps all point to a single folder that contains 3 scripts.

-- Each of the Applications also have the PreCache App set as a dependency.
+- Each of the Applications also has the PreCache App set as a dependency.

 Office Install Apps Content:

 App Deployment Type.
 Showing the Office 365 App, the Deployment Type has the Office365 Content App as a Dependency.
-All of the other Apps are setup identically to the Office 365 Main App, just with passing a different install parameter, and adding a detection method for each of the different applications.
+All of the other Apps are set up identically to the Office 365 Main App, just by passing a different install parameter and adding a detection method for each of the different applications.

 So that’s how we solved the content issue.